Sofia Coppola: 2020–present

-Coppola's next film, On the Rocks, tells the story of a daughter and father, played by Rashida Jones and Bill Murray respectively, as they explore New York together in an attempt to mend their fractured relationship.
+Coppola's film, On the Rocks, tells the story of a daughter and father, played by Rashida Jones and Bill Murray respectively, as they explore New York together in an attempt to mend their fractured relationship.
 It was released in a limited theatrical release on October 2, 2020, by A24 and was released for digital streaming on October 23, 2020, by Apple TV+.

-It received positive reviews from critics, who praised Coppola's screenplay and direction, and noted it as lighter than her previous films.
+The film received positive reviews from critics, who praised Coppola's screenplay and direction, and noted it as lighter than her previous films.
 Some critics stated that the film "isn't destined to achieve the same kind of iconic status as some of Coppola's previous work".